nickknyc/seniorproject_sp20_katsivelos/end_of_semester_presentation.md

     * Dimensions should be 1920x1200
     * Your Name
     * Senior Project Name
-    * IDM Senior Project Public Presentation
+    * IDM Senior Project Public Presentation Spring 2020
     * URL to Process website
     * Put Your Time ONLY
     * Location TBD
     * Open to all
     * <a href="http://engineering.nyu.edu/services/communications/identity">NYU Tandon's Logo</a>

- * Export your presentation as a pdf and post in your project documentation folder for your [end of semester deliverables](end_of_semester_presentation.md).